 Types Of Burn Injuries

 Different types of burns lead to unique complications.
 The four most common types of burns are:

 Direct contact with a hot substance or fire causes this type of burn.
-People often suffer these burns in house fires, car accidents, or explosions.
+People often suffer these burns in house fires, car accidents or explosions.
 Burns caused by thermal heat sources tend to result in deformed skin and deep tissue damage.
-Steam and vapor can also be a source of thermal burn injuries.
+Steam and vapor can also be sources of thermal burn injuries.

 Perhaps one of the most common burn injuries is a chemical burn.
 These burns can happen for all sorts of reasons.
 Some people suffer chemical burns from acids or hazardous materials.

 Whether at work or due to a hazmat truck spill on the highway, these burns can be very serious.
 Some chemicals also have a noxious vapor element that can lead to internal respiratory problems and burns to the throat and lungs.

 Finally, those who are unnecessarily and recklessly exposed to radiation may have a right to be compensated.
 Many people are exposed to radiation without even realizing it due to large corporations failing to properly warn the public of known dangers.

 How To Classify Burns